4 Structuring analytics projects

 #-----------------------------------------------------------------

-The average sale for our top rep was over 50% higher than our lowest performer’s.
+The average sale for our top rep was over 50% higher than for our lowest performer.
 Additionally, the median sale was greater than zero, which means they had success more often.
-So let’s look at how much was generated by both reps at the upper end of the spectrum.
+Let’s take a look at how much was generated by both reps at the upper end of the spectrum.

 #-----------------------------------------------------------------